 Solent Concert Orchestra evolved from Marchwood Orchestra (formed 1989) in 2018, to reflect the wider geographical reach and more extensive programme that the orchestra was achieving.

-Marchwood Orchestra started as a group of enthusiastic, amateur musicians who originally performed and accompanied services at St John’s Church, Marchwood, almost 30 years ago.
+Marchwood Orchestra started as a group of enthusiastic, amateur musicians who originally performed and accompanied services at St John’s Church, Marchwood, over 30 years ago.
 Musicians performed both solo and ensemble pieces for their first concert under the baton of Reg Martin.
 Since then the orchestra has grown significantly and moved to Marchwood Village Hall.
 Subsequent conductors have been Peter Robson, Tony Kitcherside, Alex Pope and Simon Wilkins, our conductor since 2013.